 County Administrator: Job Description, Duties and Salary

 A county administrator is a paid, non-elected government official that supervises the day-to-day operations of a county government.
 The basic duty of a county administrator is to oversee the departments that deliver services to the public.
+They help develop budgets, attend government meetings and may even be on call in emergency situations.
+A county manager needs at least a bachelor's degree in public administration, business administration or a related field, and many hold master's degrees.

 Job Description of a County Administrator